czyzby/gdx-lml/README.md

 ## What's new
 1.1 -> 1.2

 - `@LmlInject` annotation.
 When a view is created by the parser, its annotated fields are processed.
 In previous versions, this meant that all `@LmlActor`- and `@OnChange`-annotated fields had to be present in one class, which could quickly lead to fields flood in view classes.
 Now you can keep `@LmlActor`- and `@OnChange`-annotated fields in another container class and request to inject(/fill) it with `@LmlInject`.
-More in the annotation docs. `@LmlInject` example was added to the example project.
+Also, `LmlParser` instance used to initiate the view can be injected.
+More in the annotation docs. `@LmlInject` examples were added to the example project.
 - The old enum `TableTarget` was renamed to `StandardTableTarget`; `TableTarget` is now an interface. `StandardTableTarget` behavior is now modifiable.
 This allows to use custom multi-table widgets.
 - All attribute and tag-registering methods of `DefaultLmlSyntax` are now protected, even these previously omitted.
 This allows to easily extend this class.
 - `prefRows` attribute added to TextArea tags.